masoncl/schbench/README.md

 If auto pinning mode is used, each message thread is pinned to a single CPU, starting with CPU 0.
 Worker threads are pinned to all of the remaining CPUs.

+-P (--pin) ccx: CCX-aware pinning for AMD processors with multiple dies/chiplets

+This mode automatically detects CPU topology from sysfs and pins threads at the die/chiplet level.
+Message threads are assigned to dies in round-robin fashion, with each message thread pinned to the first CPU of its assigned die.
+Worker threads for each message thread are pinned to all CPUs within that same die.

+This keeps message-worker communication within a single CCX/chiplet, optimizing L3 cache sharing and reducing inter-die latency across AMD's Infinity Fabric.

+Example on a 2-die AMD system:
+  Message thread 0 -> Die 0 (all worker threads use CPUs from Die 0) Message thread 1 -> Die 1 (all worker threads use CPUs from Die 1)